jdtsmith/autoftp/README.md

 If `-r|--remote-match` patterns are specified, the `remote-command` will _only_ be run after uploading files which match these patterns.

 N.B.: The `SITE` command *must not block*, or the FTP server will likely stop functioning.
-In the context of `exec`'d MicroPython commands, these must return immediately (typically after setting a flag in the main module/object/etc. to signal a stop and reload).
+In the context of `exec`'d MicroPython statements, these must return immediately (typically after setting a flag in the main module/object/etc. to signal a stop and reload).
 See below for examples.

 ### `.autoftp` Config File